Middle East conflict: Nine weeks on

 |

-Sources: Invesco Strategy & Insights, Bloomberg L.P., International Energy Agency (IEA), Our World In Data, as of 12 April 2026.
+Sources: Invesco Strategy & Insights, Bloomberg L.P., and International Energy Agency (IEA), as of 3 May 2026.
 Equity (Eq) markets = MSCI Country Indices; Commodities = BCOM Index, Global Real Estate = EPRA Developed Market TR index; Global Bonds = Bloomberg Global Agg Index, Global HY credit = Bloomberg Global High Yield Index, Global IG credit = Bloomberg Global Investment Grade Index, EM Bonds = Bloomberg Emerging Markets Hard Currency Aggregate Index.
-Returns measured in local currency terms in top-left chart and in EUR in bottom-right chart.
-Central bank market pricing derived from overnight index swap curves, indicated by dashed lines.
+Returns measured in EUR in bottom-right chart.
 Past performance does not guarantee future results.
 An investment cannot be made directly in an index.

 Investment risks